hannob/snallygaster/TESTS.md

 Configuration file for JetBrains, can contain passwords.

-symphony_databases_yml
+symfony_databases_yml
 ----------------------

-Database configuration file (databases.yml) used by older versions of Symphony.
+Database configuration file (databases.yml) used by older versions of Symfony.
 These aren't supposed to be stored within the web root, but sometimes they are.